-In December 2019, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2019-12, Income Taxes (Topic 740), simplifying the accounting for income taxes by removing certain exceptions to the general principles.
-The guidance will be effective at the beginning of the Company's first quarter of fiscal 2021.
-Early adoption of the amendments is permitted.
-The Company does not expect the adoption of this ASU to have any material impact on its condensed consolidated financial statements.
+In December 2019, the FASB issued ASU 2019-12, Income Taxes (Topic 740), simplifying the accounting for income taxes by removing certain exceptions to the general principles.
+The Company adopted this ASU as of January 1, 2021.
+The adoption of this ASU did not have any impact on the Company's condensed consolidated financial statements

 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 The amendments in this ASU replace the incurred loss impairment methodology in current GAAP with a methodology that reflects current expected credit loss ("CECL") and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
-The guidance will be effective at the beginning of the Company's first quarter of fiscal 2023.
-Early adoption of the amendments is permitted.
-The Company does not expect the adoption of this ASU to have any material impact on its condensed consolidated financial statements.
+The Company adopted this ASU as of January 1, 2021.
+The adoption of this ASU did not have a material impact on the Company's condensed consolidated financial statements.